 Individuals applying for a supervisor certificate using the NQA ITS will need to complete PA02 Declaration of Fitness and Propriety and scan and upload it to their application.

 Certain classes of persons may be automatically granted a supervisor certificate without having to apply.
-For further information about this type of supervisor certificate see the Guide to the National Law and National Regulations.
+For further information about this type of supervisor certificate see page 32 of the Guide to the National Law and National Regulations.

 A certified supervisor may apply to amend their supervisor certificate at any time.